-Tamiflu (Oseltamivir) is a medicine used to treat the symptoms of influenza.
-It can also be taken as a preventative during a flu outbreak, or if the patient has been in contact with someone who has the flu.
+Tamiflu (oseltamivir) is a medicine used to treat the symptoms of influenza, commonly known as “the flu”.
+You can also take it to prevent flu during an outbreak, or if you have been in contact with someone who has the flu.

-Tamiflu contains the active ingredient oseltamivir, an antiviral medication which works by stopping the spread of the flu virus in the the body.
-It helps alleviate symptoms such as congested or runny nose, sore throat, cough, muscle and joint aches, headache, fever and chills, and speeds up recovery time by 1 to 2 days.
+Tamiflu contains the active ingredient oseltamivir, an antiviral medicine which works by stopping the spread of the flu virus in your body.
+It helps alleviate symptoms such as a congested or runny nose, feeling tired, sore throat, cough, muscle or joint ache, headache, fever and chills.
+Tamiflu helps speed up recovery time by one to two days.

-If taken within 48 hours of noticing flu-like symptoms, Tamiflu usually begins to alleviate symptoms within 2 days.
+If you take Tamiflu within 48 hours of noticing flu-like symptoms, you should start to feel better within two days.

-Tamiflu is recognised by the WHO and the CDC as effective in the treatment and prevention of influenza.
+Tamiflu is recognised by the World Health Organisation (WHO) as an effective treatment and preventative for influenza.

-Influenza is most contagious during the first 5 days.
-While Tamiflu can reduce symptoms and speed up recovery time, you may still be contagious so it is important to take precautions such as sneezing into tissues and washing your hands frequently.
+Influenza is most contagious during the first five days.
+While Tamiflu can reduce symptoms and speed up recovery time, you may still be contagious so it is important to take precautions such as sneezing into tissues, disinfecting surfaces and washing your hands frequently.

 The active ingredient in Tamiflu is oseltamivir.